-Marketing & Sales process in B2B can be seen as a reversed pyramid: the highest point is the field of action of marketing, while the lowest part is the sphere of action of sales.
-This pyramid is divided into Prospecting and Qualify, usually of competence of marketing and into Cover the Basis and Close, usually of competence of sales.
+The marketing & Sales process in B2B can be seen as a reversed pyramid: the highest point is the field of action of marketing, while the lowest part is the sphere of sales activity.
+This pyramid is divided into Prospecting and Qualify, usually of marketing competence, and into Cover the Basis and Close, usually of sales competence.

 Prospecting – Activity of collecting leads with the purpose of generating new business opportunities through inbound or outbound marketing strategies

 Qualify – Process to determine if a specific lead has specific characteristics that qualify it as a potential customer.
-These characteristics can be authority, intention to purchase, economic and technical dimensions of the company that he or she represents.
+These characteristics can be the authority, intention to purchase, economic and technical dimensions of the company they represent.

 Cover the Basis – Activity of collecting precise information by the people of the sales department.
 This information is related to potential clients.
-The process can start with receiving an NDA or technical specifications, with a call or with a meeting.
+The process can start with receiving an NDA or technical specifications, a call, or a meeting.

 Close – Phase of negotiation and closing of the deal

-At Vehnta we design the purchasing system of the potential customer collecting information on the net and developing strategies to create insights starting from targeted initiatives.
-To obtain this design, after an analytical prospecting phase where we selected a number of leads that gave feedback about their interest in an interaction, our mission is to identify the different figures that make up the purchasing system for each company among the contacts of the profiling phase.
+At Vehnta, we design the potential customer’s purchasing system, collecting information on the net and developing strategies to create insights starting from targeted initiatives.
+To obtain this design, after an analytical prospecting phase where we select several leads that gave feedback about their interest in an interaction, our mission is to identify the different figures that make up the purchasing system for each company among the contacts of the profiling phase.

-Usually, in the B2B world, a purchasing system is composed of 3 + 1 figures.
-This is an indicative and non-exhaustive number.
-It is indeed an indication of ever-present figures, which can be concentrated in a single person or in a group of 4 or more people.
-The key issue, at least in theory, is that these roles are always present and an analysis of the purchasing system must necessarily take them into account.
-Below a brief description of the figures:
+Usually, a purchasing system in the B2B world is composed of 3 + 1 figures.
+That is an indicative and non-exhaustive number.
+It is indeed an indication of ever-present figures, which can be concentrated in a single person or a group of 4 or more people.
+At least in theory, the critical issue is that these roles are always present, and an analysis of the purchasing system must take them into account.
+Below is a brief description of the figures:

-Economic Buyer (EB) – He or she makes every choice by thinking about the ROI of every activity
+Economic Buyer (EB) makes every choice by thinking about the ROI of every activity.

-User Buyer (UB) – He or she uses and therefore truly knows the product or service
+User Buyer (UB) uses and therefore really knows the product or service.

-Technical Buyer (TB) – He or she applies the selection parameters provided by the EB
+Technical Buyer (TB) applies the selection parameters provided by the EB.

-Sponsor – Out of this scheme then remains the figure of the Sponsor, able to accelerate decisions or influence in a positive way the entire agreement.
+Sponsor – Out of this scheme then remains the figure of the Sponsor, able to accelerate decisions or influence positively the entire agreement.

-These 3 + 1 (Sponsor) figures compose the purchasing system and, depending on the purchase of the product / service in phase of negotiation, they could vary.
+These 3 + 1 (Sponsor) figures compose the purchasing system and, depending on the purchase of the product/service in the negotiation phase.
+They could vary.
 A UB could become a TB in another situation and so on.
-For each purchase, indeed, the different corporate functions change their role in the system.
-These figures, as listed, are not only the plastic representation of roles inside a decision-making process, but they are also the dynamic representation of the decision-making process that goes from the idea, passing through the technology and finally reaching the selection parameters.
+Indeed, the different corporate functions change their role in the system for each purchase.
+These figures, as listed, are not only the plastic representation of parts inside a decision-making process, but they are also the dynamic representation of the decision-making process that goes from the idea, passing through the technology, and finally reaching the selection parameters.

-This pyramid in its highest level defines a phase of ideas and possible scenarios, which becomes the final choice with the shrinking of the funnel.
-Going down to the lower part we indeed move closer to the final decision, as regards time, but we have less scope for reasoning, as regards content.
+This pyramid at its highest level defines a phase of ideas and possible scenarios, which becomes the final choice with the shrinking of the funnel.
+Going down to the lower part, we indeed move closer to the final decision regarding time, but we have less scope for reasoning regarding content.

-These figures are all involved, with the exception of the Sponsor, with the exception of the Sponsor who can speed up the process, in a time flow that leads to the final choice: A flow that starts from a deep motivation, goes through a technological choice and arrives at the actual selection of the supplier according to the parameters that have been defined by the previous levels.
-Each figure is therefore involved in a different decision-making phase and can thus be influenced by different information and contents.
+These figures are all involved, except for the Sponsor who can speed up the process, in a time flow that leads to the final choice: A flow that starts from a deep motivation goes through a technological choice and arrives at the actual selection of the supplier according to the parameters that the previous levels have defined.
+Therefore, each figure is involved in a different decision-making phase and can thus be influenced by various information and contents.

-The aim of the analysis of purchasing system in Vehnta is to outline the structure of the schema, to identify people who compose it, to define their intention to purchase and to develop an action plan in order to start the engagement phase and to make relationships with targets more profound.
-This service is a fundamental part of a B2B business development strategy oriented to lead generation and customer acquisition.
+The analysis of the purchasing system in Vehnta aims to outline the structure of the schema, identify people who compose it, define their intention to purchase, and develop an action plan to start the engagement phase and to make relationships with targets more profound.
+This service is a fundamental part of a B2B business development strategy taught to lead generation and customer acquisition.

-Competitor Analysis therefore means the set of useful actions in order to define a context thanks to the collection of information.
-This information may be the most diverse, but all of it will serve as a trace to outline a situation: a certain moment in the market.
-Following are the main tools for gathering information defined as a series of questions:
+Competitor Analysis, therefore, means the set of practical actions to define a context thanks to the collection of information.
+This information may be the most diverse, but it will serve as a trace to outline a situation: a particular moment in the market.
+Following are the primary tools for gathering information defined as a series of questions: